ZhengtongYan/Hands-on-Session-2-of-DW-BI-Course-2023-Spring/README.md

 ## **Exercises (20 points)**
-In hands-on session 1, we focus on how to building a DW&BI application with PostgreSQL and Pentaho using the MOLAP model.
+In hands-on session 1, we focus on how to building a data warehousing and business intelligence application with PostgreSQL and Pentaho using the MOLAP approach.
 In this hands-on session, we will utilize a different approach (i.e. ROLAP) to conduct the OLAP analysis only with PostgreSQL on the star schema.

 **1. Full Star Join (5 points)**